 A powerful magnetic presence will get you further and faster as a leader than any other skill.

-You can have the most beautifully crafted speech, well thought out strategy or some fancy tactic to boost sales… but if you don’t have an powerful presence you are likely to struggle to get the attention, support and engagement you are seeking.
+You can have the most beautifully crafted speech, well thought out strategy or some fancy tactic to boost sales… but if you don’t have a powerful presence you are likely to struggle to get the attention, support and engagement you are seeking.

 Here are 5 Keys to developing a magnetic presence for leadership results

 1. Identify as a leader.
 It all starts here.
-If you don’t identify as a leader, no one else will.
+If you don’t identify yourself as a leader, no one else will.
 I often speak to women who tell me that they don’t see themselves as a leader… even if they have a title.
 They prefer to collaborate and work with the team to get the results.